-8.5.3 Creating a New Directory
+7.5.3 Creating a New Directory

+'''

 POST /uri?t=mkdir

 PUT /uri?t=mkdir

+'''

 Create a new empty directory and return its write-cap as the HTTP response body.
-This does not make the newly created directory visible from the file store.
+This does not make the newly created directory visible from the filesystem.
 The "PUT" operation is provided for backwards compatibility: new code should use POST.